moltenib/simple-duplicate-finder/README.md

 `find . -type f -exec shasum {} \; | sort | uniq -w 32`

-A very similar output can be achieved by exporting the tree view on this program as a CSV file, with the bottom-right button.
+A very similar output can be achieved by saving the tree view on this program as a CSV file, with the bottom-right button.